Internet Archive Book Images [No restrictions], via Wikimedia Commons

 Middleton Tavern (Est. 1750) | Annapolis

-This tavern has hosted some of the nation’s most revered leaders, including George Washington, Thomas Jefferson, and Benjamin Franklin.
-The Maryland Jockey Club, Freemasons, and the Tuesday Club met here to catch up on events while drinking, smoking, and gambling.
-The tavern went though many name changes, but the 1968 owners restored its original name.
+Middleton Tavern has hosted some of America’s most famous early leaders, including George Washington, Thomas Jefferson, and Benjamin Franklin.
+The Maryland Jockey Club, Freemasons, and Tuesday Club also gathered here to discuss the events of the day while drinking, smoking, and gambling.
+After several name changes through the centuries, owners restored its original name in 1968.

 Massachusetts